Wolfee-J/mta-edit/README.md

-# mta edit
+# Mta Edit
   The Future in MTA Map editing

-#Alpha
+## Content Usage
-(Still Heavily Work in Progress)
+  You are allowed to use any content from this resource, however please supply proper credits.